jakubcabal/uart-for-fpga/README.md

 - Logic element (LUT): 85
 - Registers (FF): 50

-*Synthesis was performed using Quartus II 64-Bit Version 13.0.1 with defauld values of generics.*
+*Synthesis was performed using Quartus II 64-Bit Version 13.0.1 with default values of generics.*